What is Extradition?

 Extradition matters are sometimes handled by immigration lawyers; however, as extradition proceedings are more similar to criminal proceedings than immigration proceedings, criminal lawyers with strong litigation experience are in a much better position to successfully handle these matters.
 A criminal lawyer is in the best position to ensure that you are released on bail pending your extradition hearing and to argue any and all defences available to you.
 Furthermore, criminal lawyers’ knowledge of criminal law, evidentiary issues and the Charter of Rights and Freedoms prove invaluable in defending against extradition orders.

-The lawyers at Hicks Adams LLP can use their solid understanding of criminal law and vast experience with criminal trials and appeals to launch an effective defence against extradition and to appeal or request a judicial review of any unfavorable decisions made against you.
+The lawyers at Hicks Adams can use their solid understanding of criminal law and vast experience with criminal trials and appeals to launch an effective defence against extradition and to appeal or request a judicial review of any unfavourable decisions made against you.